Caustic formation in DBI models: Wave propagation on planar domain walls: Discussion

-Recall that the search for caustics undertaken in this work has been motivated by their potentially important role for the particle production by domain walls\footnote{Another mechanism of particle emission from a domain wall based on parametric resonance has been discussed in Ref.~\cite{Blanco-Pillado:2022rad}.}.
+The search for caustics undertaken in this work has been motivated by their potentially important role for the particle production by domain walls\footnote{Another mechanism of particle emission from a domain wall based on parametric resonance has been discussed in Ref.~\cite{Blanco-Pillado:2022rad}.}.
 As it follows, the loss of hyperbolicity is likely to be the main reason for the particle production.
 Let us briefly speculate on the mechanism of particle emission via formation of non-hyperbolic caustics, leaving a detailed study of this question for future work.
-Since DBI provides an effective description of a planar domain wall, i.e., such that the field $\phi \equiv z$ is single-valued, cusp formation can manifest in either of two ways. i) Finite width effects become relevant, and consequently the Nambu-Goto action (and hence the DBI action) ceases to correctly describe the dynamics of the domain wall, in particular due to the excitation of heavy particles associated with the field constituting the wall. ii) The DBI field description breaks down while the Nambu-Goto approximation still holds.
+Recall that the effective description of a planar domain wall in terms of DBI assumes single-valuedness of the field $\phi \equiv z$ and its derivatives.
+Cusp formation predicted by DBI exactly means that this assumption cannot be maintained at all the times, and hence the wall effective description should necessarily break down at some point.
+Namely, DBI effective description fails to capture the realistic dynamics of domain walls in near-cusp regions, and one should eventually resort to UV description provided by Eq.~\eqref{dw} or~\eqref{eqn source pi}.
+In this UV complete picture existence of a heavy degree of freedom associated with the field $\Psi$ is manifest, and this degree of freedom is naturally excited where cusps are formed in the DBI description.
+The breakdown of the effective description can occur in either of two ways. i) Finite width effects become relevant, and consequently the Nambu-Goto action (and hence the DBI action) ceases to correctly describe the dynamics of the domain wall, in particular due to the excitation of heavy particles associated with the field constituting the wall. ii) The DBI field description breaks down while the Nambu-Goto approximation still holds.
 In this case, the field $\phi$ tends to become multi-valued, violating the assumption underlying the DBI description\footnote{This is reminiscent of the situation with pressureless perfect fluid, where caustics manifest the onset of multistream regions.}.
 In that case, one expects formation of closed walls detaching from a long wall.
 These closed walls eventually shrink and produce particles of the field comprising the domain wall~\cite{Widrow:1989vj}.
 In either case, we expect particle production to be the result of caustic formation.

 Note also that there are different types of domain walls, and each type may have a distinct caustic pattern.
 For example, the so called melting domain walls~\cite{Ramazanov:2021eya, Babichev:2021uvl}, characterized by a time-varying tension, effectively live in Minkowski space and do not require $\epsilon$-term, since their existence does not pose problems in cosmology.
 Thus, the structure of their characteristics can be significantly different from that of conventional constant tension domain walls assumed in Sec.~\ref{beyond}.
 It would be interesting to investigate, if such differences can be responsible for the apparent dissimilarities seen in numerical analysis of conventional and melting domain walls~\cite{Dankovsky:2024ipq}.